AlexTheBad/AP-10K/README.md

 ## Introduction

-<p align="left">This repository is the official contains the introduction, annotation files, and code for the dataset AP-10K, which is the first large-scale dataset for general animal pose estimation.
+<p align="left">This repository is the official reporisity of <a href='https://openreview.net/forum?id=rH8yliN6C83'>AP-10K: A Benchmark for Animal Pose Estimation in the Wild</a> (NeurIPS 2021 Datasets and Benchmarks Track).
+It contains the introduction, annotation files, and code for the dataset AP-10K, which is the first large-scale dataset for general animal pose estimation.
 AP-10K consists of 10,015 images collected and filtered from 23 animal families and 54 species, with high-quality keypoint annotations.
 We also contain another about 50k images with family and species labels.
 The dataset can be used for supervised learning, cross-domain transfer learning, and intra- and inter-family domain.
 It can also be used in self-supervised learning, semi-supervised learning, etc. The annotation files are provided following the COCO style. </p>

 ## Updates